GraphQL API

 Query with variables

-Same query as above, but using a variable to specify the number of results returned.
+It is the same query as above but uses a variable to specify the number of results returned.

 Request: